29 January 2020

 Weeks in top 150: 4 weeks

-Released as the follow-up to their top 30 re-recording of "Because I Love You" in 1988, from what I can gather, this was a newly-recorded song.
+Released as the follow-up to that track in December 1988, "Birth of the Beat" was a newly-recorded song, lifted from the band's fifth studio album Do What You Wanna Do (number 97, December 1988).
 The reduced price of $1.99 for the single (as evident from the video below) didn't seem to help its chart fortunes much.

 Number 133 "Reason to Try" by Eric Carmen